gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Introductory Combinatorics** by *R. A. Brualdi*: There are some typos, but there some really interesting discussions like an interesting theorem by Erdős and Szekeres (pp. 76, 5th ed).
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 For a more gentle introduction, see Silverman's book "A Friendly Introduction to Number Theory".

 *I never came across a good introductory book on graph theory.
-In general, you can pick some notes which use C++ or Python for implementing the algorithms.*
+The books are in general filled with definitions and algorithms.
+In my opinion, one can pick some notes which teach by using C++ or Python for implementing the algorithms.*

 ## Algebra ##